bestit/PHP_CodeSniffer/README.md

 ./vendor/bin/phpcs
 ```
 ## Used sniffs

+The base for the BestIt Standard is [PSR-12](https://github.com/php-fig/fig-standards/blob/master/proposed/extended-coding-style-guide.md).

 | Sniff | Standard | Description |
 | ----- | -------- | ----------- |
 | Generic.PHP.DisallowShortOpenTag.EchoFound | PSR-1 | PHP code MUST use the long <?php ?> tags or the short-echo <?= ?> tags; it MUST NOT use the other tag variations. |